• Skip to main content

 • grams cannellini beans drained weight

-• 1 tbsp crushed chilli flakes adjusted for your own heat tolerance
+• 1 tablespoon crushed chilli flakes adjusted for your own heat tolerance

 • salt and pepper